ModyQyW/utils/README.md

 #### arrayIncludes

-Reexported from [ts-extras](https://github.com/sindresorhus/ts-extras).
-Has better types.
+Same as `array.includes`.
+With better types.

 #### toArray